-I do wonder about missing out on all the wonderful health benefits of nuts though, so recently I have made an effort to replace those nutrients in my diet with seeds.
-There are so many great seeds out there, and although I don’t necessarily love snacking on seeds plain, I do like incorporating them into recipes, like these energy bites.
+Although sunflower seeds seem to be the nut substitute that we turn to frequently, there are many great seeds out there.
+Although I don’t necessarily love snacking on seeds plain, I do like incorporating them into recipes, like these chocolate hemp seed energy bites.

 These energy bites are not only full of nutritional benefits, they are also very tasty.
 These are perfect for a dessert or snack.
 And I really don’t think you’ll miss the nuts!